DCotterill/halixia-hugo/content/ma/eat-more-nuts-1087.md

 layout: static
 ---

-Eating nuts can help you live longer
+Eating nuts can help you live longer.

 Eating more nuts can help you live longer and have lower rates of heart disease, diabetes, and some types of cancer.
 Eating a handful of nuts a day can go a long way in benefitting your health.